mapeditor/tiled/docs/reference/tmx-map-format.rst

-When the object has a ``tid`` set, it will borrow all the properties from the specified template, properties saved with the object will have higher priority, i.e. it will override the template properties.
+When the object has a ``tid`` set, it will borrow all the properties from the specified template, properties saved with the object will have higher priority, i.e. they will override the template properties.

 Can contain: `properties <#properties>`__, `ellipse <#ellipse>`__ (since 0.9), `polygon <#polygon>`__, `polyline <#polyline>`__, `text <#text>`__